Colby Carthel: 2017 season

 Carthel's Lions were picked to win a fourth straight Lone Star Conference title by the league's coaches and media.
-All-American Quarterback Luis Perez returned for his Senior season along with Pre-Season All-American Jared Machorro.
-The Lions started their season 4–0, reaching No. 2 in the polls before losing to Midwestern State University in a close 47–42 affair.
+Luis Perez, All-American quarterback returned for his senior season along with Jared Machoroo, who was a pre-season All-American.
+The Lions started their season 4–0, reaching No. 2 in the polls before losing to Midwestern State in a close 47–42 affair.
 The Lions finished the season 9–1, second in the Lone Star Conference behind Midwestern State.
 The Lions qualified for the NCAA Division II playoffs for the third straight season.
-In the first round, the Lions traveled to Winona State University and defeated the Warriors 20–6.
-In the second round, the Lions defeated Central Washington University in come from behind fashion in double overtime, 34–31.
-In the Super Region 4 Championship game, the Lions defeated Minnesota State University-Mankato 31–21.
-The Lions then hosted the Harding Bisons at Memorial Stadium in Commerce, Texas, in the National semifinals, the first time the Lions had played in the National semifinals since being in the NAIA during the 1980 season.
-The Lions defeated the Bison 31–17 to earn a spot in the national championship game against West Florida University.
+In the first round, the Lions traveled to Winona State and defeated the Warriors 20–6.
+In the second round, the Lions defeated Central Washington in come from behind fashion in double overtime, 34–31.
+In the Super Region 4 championship game, the Lions defeated Minnesota State-Mankato 31–21.
+The Lions then hosted Harding at Memorial Stadium in Commerce, Texas, in the national semifinals, the first time the Lions had played in the national semifinals since being in the NAIA during the 1980 season.
+The Lions defeated the Bison 31–17 to earn a spot in the national championship game against West Florida.
 The Lions defeated the Argonauts 37–27 to win their first national championship since 1972 and their first since as a member of the NCAA.
-Lions Quarterback Luis Perez won the Harlon Hill Trophy, and the Lions finished the season ranked a consensus # 1 in the country.
+Lions quarterback Luis Perez won the Harlon Hill Trophy, and the Lions finished the season ranked a consensus No. 1 in the country.